TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    Prefixes any opcode which has an argument too big to fit into the default one byte. *ext* holds an additional byte which act as higher bits in the argument.
-   For each opcode, at most three prefixal ``EXTENDED_ARG`` are allowed, forming an argument from two-byte to four-byte.
+   For each opcode, at most three prefixal ``EXTENDED_ARG`` are allowed, forming an argument kutoka two-byte to four-byte.

 .. opcode:: FORMAT_VALUE (flags)

    Used for implementing formatted literal strings (f-strings).
-Pops an optional *fmt_spec* from the stack, then a required *value*.
+Pops an optional *fmt_spec* kutoka the stack, then a required *value*.
    *flags* is interpreted as follows:

    * ``(flags & 0x03) == 0x00``: *value* is formatted as-is.